Underrepresented in Medicine Visiting Student Scholarship

 Program Overview

 The University of Wisconsin School of Medicine and Public Health Department of Obstetrics and Gynecology is committed to fostering belonging and advancing social impact.
-The Underrepresented in Medicine Visiting Student Scholarship Program, sponsored by the UW Department of Ob-Gyn, supports qualified 4th-year medical students from underrepresented backgrounds in medicine in developing their clinical skills and career advancement through a visiting rotation, mentorship, and networking opportunities.
+The Underrepresented in Medicine Visiting Student Scholarship Program, sponsored by the UW Department of Ob-Gyn, supports qualified 4th-year medical students from underrepresented backgrounds in medicine (see Program Eligibility below) in developing their clinical skills and career advancement through a visiting rotation, mentorship, and networking opportunities.

 Financial Award